UV Index in Wisconsin (WI)

 Seasonal UV Patterns in Wisconsin

-Wisconsin's UV index follows a seasonal pattern, with the lowest levels in December and January and the highest in June.
+Wisconsin's UV index follows a seasonal pattern, with the lowest levels in December (UV 0.8) and the highest in June (UV 8).
+The seasonal swing of 7.2 UV points means sun protection needs change significantly throughout the year.
 Here are the state-average UV levels by month:

 1